- Location: Hawaii

 That would be enough in most cases, but some don't learn that fast, so the laws force a big blotch on a driver's record (both criminal and driving)―and put the hurt on their bank account.
 The consequence of the decision to drive drunk can last for years and act as a black cloud always hanging over your future.
 And that is if you were not involved in an accident where someone was injured or, worse, killed.

 But right now, as you stand off to the side of the road blinking into the cop's headlights, you'd just better hope that you test under the legal blood alcohol concentration (BAC) limit―which in the state of Hawaii is 0.08%―that will get you arrested for DUI.
-Even if you test between 0.05% and 0.08%, you could be considered to be under the influence and arrested.
+Even if you test below that level, you could be considered to be under the influence and arrested.

 You can opt to forgo the roadside breath test, but that opens up an entirely other realm of punishments under the legal framework.
 In fact, just as if you were being arrested for DUI, if you refuse a BAC test you will end up turning over your license to the police officer at the scene and read your Miranda rights.

 - If you fail the roadside sobriety test, which could entail anything from standing on one leg while answering a barrage of questions to touching your nose and walking a straight line, you will be read your rights.

 - A tow truck will take your car and impound it.

 - A Breathalyzer test will be offered under the implied consent laws, and if you refuse it, you can say good-bye to your license at that point; it will be confiscated.
 You may never see it again, as it will be suspended.

 - You will get to sober up in a jail cell.
 While you are sitting behind bars, a whole series of events could be set into motion that will affect your employment, your financial stability, and your family.